0330 822 0505

 When a property is repossessed, it is sold to cover the cost of your mortgage plus all legal costs incurred by the lender in gaining a repossession order.
 This is bad news if you are in negative equity, as the sale price probably won’t cover the outstanding mortgage.

-If this is the case, then you may still have to pay the outstanding amount back to the lender.
-This is called a legacy payment, and could reduce the number of lenders available to you.
+If this is the case, you may still have to pay the outstanding amount back to the lender.
+This is called a legacy payment and could reduce the number of lenders available.

-If the circumstances were beyond your control, such as illness, redundancy etc, then they will look at your application with a little more sympathy.
+If the circumstances were beyond your control, such as illness, redundancy, etc., then they will be a little more sympathetic to your application.

-The key to getting a mortgage with a repossession on your credit file is to find an experienced broker, one who specialises in finding mortgages for people who have a repossession on their credit history.
+The key to getting a mortgage with a repossession on your credit file is to find an experienced broker who specialises in finding mortgages for people with repossessions on their credit history.

 Do you have to declare your repossession?

-Yes you do.
-Even if the incident has been removed from your credit report, you must declare it if you’re asked by the mortgage provider.
+Yes, you do.
+Even if the incident has been removed from your credit report, you must declare it if the mortgage provider asks.

-The reason is that repossession is viewed by lenders as an extremely severe adverse credit event, just like bankruptcy.
-If you fail to declare it when asked, and the incident comes to light later on, the lender will more than probably decline your application.
+Lenders view repossession as an extremely severe adverse credit event, just like bankruptcy.
+If you fail to declare it when asked and the incident comes to light later, the lender will more than probably decline your application.

 Get Started with a Broker